-How regularly you should install new air filters might depend on the following:
+How frequently you have to change your air filters can be on the following:

 - Air filter model

 - Overall indoor air quality

-- Number of pets
+- Quantity of pets

 - Household size